 Provision of taxis

-Whilst public transport is running normally during the current lock down period, for some staff with certain health conditions, this is not a viable means of transport.
+Whilst public transport is running normally, for some staff with certain health conditions, this is not a viable means of transport.
 Additionally, the government has advised against car sharing, unless you are sharing with those in your bubble or you are required to travel with others in the course of your work.

 The staff member must seek authorisation from their line manager in the first instance, then contact the contact centre and provide the authorising manager’s name.
 The contact centre will then book a taxi for the member of staff on account and record both names.